Justices’ views on abortion in their own words and votes

 JUSTICE BRETT KAVANAUGH

-Kavanaugh’s name was added to President Donald Trump’s shortlist of Supreme Court candidates shortly after he sided with the administration in a 2017 case involving abortion.
+Kavanaugh’s name was added to former President Donald Trump’s shortlist of Supreme Court candidates shortly after he sided with the administration in a 2017 case involving abortion.
 Trump chose him for the court the following year.
 As a justice, Kavanaugh dissented from the Louisiana decision and voted to allow the new Texas law to take effect, though he has taken a less absolutist stance than some of his conservative colleagues.
 In the Louisiana case, for example, Kavanaugh wrote that more information was needed about how the state’s restrictions on clinics would affect doctors who provide abortions and seemed to suggest his vote could change knowing that information.

 Kavanaugh’s most extensive writing on abortion came while he was a judge on the federal appeals court in Washington.
 The Trump administration had appealed a lower court ruling ordering it to allow a pregnant 17-year-old immigrant in its custody to get an abortion.
 The administration’s policy was to decline to help those minors get abortions while in custody.